 The Chemical Engineering Department of The City College of New York is accredited by the Accreditation Board for Engineering and Technology, Inc. (ABET).

 Consistent with the mission of CCNY and The Grove School of Engineering, the following Program Educational Objectives are established to provide a quality education in chemical engineering, balancing practice and theory.
 City College Chemical Engineering graduates will:

 1. Successfully perform in the chemical engineering profession as design, process and product development engineers.

 2. Have the knowledge and motivation to pursue post-baccalaureate degrees in engineering and related fields.

 3. Have the ability to apply critical thinking to real-world problems.

 4. Demonstrate creativity and innovation in chemical engineering practice to enhance their advancement in their chosen field.

-To achieve the Program Educational Objectives, the Chemical Engineering program has adopted the following eleven ABET Student Outcomes:
+To achieve the Program Educational Objectives, the Chemical Engineering program has adopted the following seven ABET Student Outcomes:

 Additional information regarding ABET can be found here: http://www.abet.org/